philipshih/philipshih.github.io/ROSETTA_DOCUMENTATION.md

 **Manuals**

-(e.g., "General SOAP Note") apply a predefined structure to your Note.
-If "None" is selected, notes will be structured based on selected Options or as deemed appropriate for your provided input.
+Manuals allow you keep notes in a specific format.
+If "None" is selected, Notes will be structured based on selected ⚙️Options or as Rosetta deems appropriate for your provided input.

-**Edit Selected Manual**

-Loads the content of a selected Manual into the "Custom Template" text area for viewing and editing.

-**Delete Selected Manual**

-Removes the selected Manual from the server.

 **Custom Template**

 Paste a medical note, an EPIC SmartPhrase, or the content of a Manual you've loaded for editing.
-If this area contains content, it will be used as the primary template.
+If this area contains content, it will be used as the primary template for your Note.

 **Save Changes**

-Saves edits to the original manual file.
+Save edits to the original manual file.
 The button's text will indicate which file is being saved (e.g., "Save Changes to general_soap").

 **Save as New Manual**